ZerLock/EPITECH-MyRunner/README.md

 # MyRunner

 ## Warning
 This projet has been made public in order to show my skills.
+Attention for EPITECH students for **-42**

 ## Description
 My Runner is a project of the **Graphics module part one** of the first semester of first year at Epitech.
 The goal of the project is to re-create a game in C with the CSFML library using the gameplay of *Geometry Dash* and *T-Rex Game*.
 This project was completed in 4 weeks.